allinbits/cosmos-cash-resolver/README.md

   -grpc-server string
     	The target grpc server address in the format of host:port (default "localhost:9090") -listen string
-    	The REST server listen address in the format of host:port (default "localhost:2109") -mrps int
+    	The REST server listen address in the format of host:port (default "0.0.0.0:2109") -mrps int
     	Max-Requests-Per-Seconds: define the throttle limit in requests per seconds (default 10)
 ```

+### Configuration

+The resolver can be also configured using environment variables:

+- `GRPC_SERVER_ADDRESS` - target grpc server address in the format of host:port
+- `LISTEN` - listen address in the format of host:port
+- `MRPS` - max requests per seconds, define the throttle limit in requests per seconds

 ### Universal resolver driver